-Broken archwire – If a main archwire breaks (the one that goes all the way around the outside of your braces), call our office for an emergency appointment.
+Broken archwire - If the main archwire breaks (the one that goes all the way around the outside of your braces), call our office for an emergency appointment.

-Loose wire – Try to place the wire back in the tube.
-Place wax over it if there is any discomfort and call for an appointment.
+Loose wire - Try to place the wire back in the tube.
+Place wax over it if there are any discomfort and call for an appointment.

 Lost tie-wire or elastic tie - This is not a real emergency, but please notify an assistant at your next appointment.